kapawlak/temp_lab_host/Courses/345/3L/lab4.md

 Use your results from [](#Exercise-replaceTension) and [](#Equation-waveVelocity) and solve for the *dependent* parameter, ($\lambda$).
 Show your work.
 :::

 Now imagine that you are performing an experiment.
 You would want to pick **one** of the *independent* parameters to vary while keeping the other independent parameters constant.
-Then you would vary the independent parameter and measure the dependent parameter.
+Then, you would vary the independent parameter and measure the dependent parameter.

 :::Exercise
-What two experiments could perform using the equation you came up with in [](#Exercise-experimentEq1)? i.e. What would you keep constant, what would you vary, and what would you measure?
+What two experiments could perform using the equation you came up with in [](#Exercise-experimentEq1)? i.e., What would you keep constant, what would you vary, and what would you measure?
 :::

 Now let's use the other dependent parameter, $n$.